 Figure how many ‘vacation days’ the employee earns each pay period by dividing the amount of Vacation Days they’re allowed in a year by the number of pay periods in the year.
 Considering that most employees get a couple days off for weekends, it makes sense to base this on a 5 day work week, so 3 weeks off times 5 work days a week = 15 work days off in a year.
 Then divide this number by the number of pay periods in the year.

 Example: 15 Vac Days / 12 pay periods = 1.25 Vacation Days earned per month

 Example: 15 Vac Days / 26 pay periods = 0.578 Vacation Days earned per month

 Now here’s the tricky bit.
 The Vacation Rate will be applied to the employee’s Total Wages for the period.

 “Total wages includes all salary, overtime, annual holiday (Vacation) pay, public holiday (Stat) pay, commission, earned bonuses and any other payment for labour or personal services.”

 That’s right!
 Saskatchewan is a province where there is actually Vacation Pay on Vacation Pay!

 To Accrue or Not Accrue?

-It’s important to note that there are two kinds of employees when it comes to Vacation Pay.
-Those that accrue (save up) their Vacation Pay, and those that do not (they get it paid on every pay check).
+It’s important to note that there are two kinds of employees regarding Vacation Pay.
+Those that accrue (save up) their Vacation Pay, and those that do not (they get it paid on every paycheck).
 In both cases, you can start with the same calculation.
 For the following, assume that the employee is paid semi-monthly (24 pay periods) a wage of $2,500.00 at 3 weeks vacation per year.
 To calculate their Vacation amounts, do the following: